 The AF may subscribe/unsubscribe to notifications of events from the PCF for the PDU Session to which the AF session is bound.
 The AF can either subscribe/unsubscribe directly at the PCF or indirectly via an NEF or a TSCTSF.

-The PCF for the UE may subscribe/unsubscribe to notifications of events from the PCF for the PDU Session of a UE.
-Other NFs may subscribe/unsubscribe to notifications of events from the PCF for a PDU Session or for a UE.
+The PCF for the UE may subscribe/unsubscribe to notifications of events from the PCF for the PDU Session.
+Other NFs may subscribe/unsubscribe to notifications of events from the PCF for the PDU Session or from the PCF for the UE.

 The events that can be subscribed by the AF and by other NFs are listed in Table 6.1.3.18-1.